eDRIS researcher support services

 The Health and Social Care Public Benefit and Privacy Panel (HSC-PBPP) undertakes information governance scrutiny of requests to access NHS Scotland (NHSS) or NHS Central Register (NHSCR) originated data for a variety of purposes.
 You must complete an application if your research project requires any NHSS originated data relating to individuals, derived from information relating to individuals, or of a sensitive nature.

-Researchers should familiar themselves with the guidance on applying for HSC-PBPP approval (Word document download), which outlines the application and approvals process, as well as required information governance (IG) training.
+Researchers should familiarise themselves with the guidance on applying for HSC-PBPP approval (Word document download), which outlines the application and approvals process, as well as required information governance (IG) training.

 Evidence of IG training is an important aspect of all data access applications, providing assurance that individuals are aware of the privacy, confidentiality, data protection and Caldicott implications of working with personal health data.
 IG training is typically mandatory in NHSS boards and if you have a contract or honorary contract with an NHSS board, you should have undertaken IG training.

-HSC-PBPP requests that IG training is updated every three years, regardless of the timeframe for which a training provider ascribes validity.
+For requests made through both the Researcher Access Service and HSC-PBPP, IG training must be updated every three years, regardless of the timeframe for which a training provider ascribes validity.
 All researchers accessing secure data must have valid IG training throughout the duration of their project.
-If your IG training will expire before your HSC-PBPP approval expires, your training must be renewed in sufficient time to continue to access the data.
+If your IG training will expire before your Researcher Access Service or HSC-PBPP approval expires, your training must be renewed in sufficient time to continue to access the data.

 Details of selected approved IG training courses are below.
 Please note this list is not exhaustive and panels may accept other trainings.
 Please see individual panel guidance for further details.